Exposition Universelle (1900): The moving sidewalk, electric train and electrobus

 A Decauville electric train followed the same route, running at an average speed of 17 km/h in the opposite direction of the moving sidewalk.
 The rail track was sometimes at 7 m high like the movable sidewalks, sometimes at ground level and sometimes underground.

 An experimental passenger electrobus line, designed by Louis Lombard-Gérin, ran in the Bois de Vincennes from 2 August to 12 November 1900.
 It was a 2.5 km long circular route connecting the recently opened Porte de Vincennes metro station with Lac Daumesnil.
 It was the first trolleybus in regular passenger service in History.

 The Globe Céleste

 The Globe Céleste was an immense globe-shaped planetarium which offered a presentation on the night sky.
 The globe, designed by Napoléon de Tédesco, was 45 m in diameter, and the blue and gold exterior was painted with the constellations and the signs of the zodiac.
 It was placed atop a masonry support 18 m high, supported by four columns.
 A flower garden on the support surrounded the globe.
 Spectators seated in armchairs inside watched a presentation on the stars and planets projected overhead.

-The sphere was the scene of a fatal accident on 29 April 1900 when one of access ramps, hastily made of a newly introduced material, reinforced concrete, collapsed onto the street below, killing nine persons.
+The sphere was the scene of a fatal accident on 29 April 1900 when one of access ramps, hastily made of a newly introduced material, reinforced concrete, collapsed onto the street below, killing nine people.
 Following the accident the French government established the first regulations for the use of reinforced concrete.